LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-1/README.md

         * See the CEM if you can't find it
     * *This assignment needs to be graded before week 2!*
 * Assignment Repository Setup
-    * This is an assignment they are resposible for completing before the first class.
+    * This is an assignment they are responsible for completing before the first class.
 It is graded by the CEM.

 ## Possible Class Outline
 * Liftoff Overview Presentation